castoapp/glock/README.md

 client = new Client("ws://127.0.0.1:8080", stream, {
   debug: false,
   authKey: "your-secret-auth-key",
-  /// ... see other options
+  /// ... see other options in the docs
 });

 // Connect to the server
 client.connect().then(() => {
   // Start streaming to the destination client.start({
-    destinationType: "flv",
+    destinationType: "file",
-    destination: "rtmp://a.rtmp.youtube.com/live2/<key>",
+    destination: "video.mp4",
+    processor: "ffmpeg", // or "gstreamer"
-    // ... see other options
+    // ... see other options in the docs
   });
 });
 ```